Flexpa Link

 Send targeted marketing campaigns to encourage users to link their payer accounts through Flexpa.
 This can be done via:

 - Email: Craft an informative email explaining the benefits of linking a payer account and how to do it.
-Include a direct link to the Flexpa Link in your application.
+Include a direct link to your application or web page you've built to launch Flexpa Link.

 - SMS: Send a short, compelling message with a direct link to your application where users can easily link their payer accounts.
 Ensure the message is concise yet informative.